Corymbia bleeseri

-Corymbia bleeseri, commonly known as the glossy-leaved bloodwood or the smooth-stemmed bloodwood, is a species of tree that is endemic to northern Australia.
+Corymbia bleeseri, commonly known as glossy-leaved bloodwood or smooth-stemmed bloodwood, is a species of tree that is endemic to northern Australia.
 It has thin, rough bark on part or all of the trunk, smooth bark above, lance-shaped to curved adult leaves, flower buds in groups of seven, creamy white flowers and barrel-shaped fruit.

 Description

 Corymbia bleeseri is a tree that typically grows to a height of 8 to 15 m and forms a lignotuber.
 It has thin, rough, scaly, tessellated, greyish and red bark over part or all of the trunk, smooth white to cream-coloured or pale grey bark above.
 Young plants and coppice regrowth have dull greyish green, heart-shaped, egg-shaped or lance-shaped leaves that are 40-140 mm long, 25-65 mm wide and arranged in opposite pairs.
 Adult leaves are glossy green, lance-shaped to curved, 75-150 mm long and 9-27 mm wide, tapering to a petiole 10-28 mm long.
 The flower buds are arranged on the ends of branchlets on a thin, branched peduncle 5-30 mm long, each branch of the peduncle with seven buds on pedicels 6-30 mm long.
 Mature buds are oval to cylindrical, 8-15 mm long and 5-8 mm wide with a rounded operculum.
 Flowering occurs between March and July and the flowers are creamy white.
 The fruit is a woody, barrel-shaped capsule 15-25 mm long and 10-15 mm wide with the valves enclosed in the fruit.